+Salvage: Estimated resale value at the end of its useful life as determined by the Company.

+Schedule Billing: The total of charges for service, including minimums, computed in accordance with Company’s applicable rate schedule.

 Seasonal Service: Service for annually recurring periods of use where service is disconnected or curtailed during part of the year.
 This includes frost protection service and other services of a seasonal nature, both agricultural and non-agricultural.

 Service: As used herein, usually refers to the availability of electric power and energy at the point of delivery for use by the Customer irrespective of whether power or energy is actually utilized.
 The word “Service” may also be used to refer to the wires between Company’s supply and the Customer’s entrance conductors.

+Stranded Cost Recovery Fee: Charge to recover the stranded fixed costs associated with providing electric service to a departing Customer.
+The Stranded Cost Recovery Fee is listed in Schedule 300, Rule 6, Sheet R6.3.

 Standby Service: Service made available to a load which is served part or all of the time by another power source for reasons of increased reliability of supply through duplication of source.